Odessa College logo

 Key Highlights

-• Serves an extensive official area covering eleven counties and Seminole ISD.
+• Serves a vast official service area spanning eleven counties in West Texas, including the Seminole ISD.

-• Home to the Pecos Technical Training Center, established in 1999 to expand vocational offerings.
+• Home to the Pecos Technical Training Center, enhancing vocational and technical learning opportunities.

 Timeline